 Gout therapies are effective … when properly prescribed.
 Therein lies the rub.
-At the 2022 Congress of the European Alliance of Associations for Rheumatology (EULAR), Thomas Bardin, MD, rheumatology department, Hôpital Lariboisière, and professor emeritus, Université de Paris Cité, France, shared his expertise on refractory gout and whether or not it should actually exist in 2022.
+At the 2022 Congress of the European Alliance of Associations for Rheumatology (EULAR), Thomas Bardin, MD, rheumatology department, Hôpital Lariboisière, Paris, and professor emeritus, Université de Paris Cité, shared his expertise on refractory gout and whether it should actually exist in 2022.

 Definitions & Causes

 Refractory gout is defined as the persistence of clinical manifestations of gout due to the inability to reduce the serum urate (SU) concentration below the target 6.0 mg/dL.1 It’s characterized by long disease duration and features of severe disease like frequent flares, polyarticular involvement, tophi, destructive arthropathy and/or chronic inflammatory arthritis.
 Refractory gout is also associated with many comorbidities and high economic costs.2,3 The U.S. Food & Drug Administration estimated, when approving pegloticase in 2009, that about 1% of gout patients had refractory disease, but this number is a moving target.4